promised-ai/redpoll-website/content/blog/gamma.md

 ```

 Now, choosing a random sample from our dataset (row 6), let's ask it what
-it would predict for a couple of its feature attributes, and what distribution
+it would predict for a couple of its feature attributes.
+We also see the
-each internal state would have chosen from.
+distributions (and aggregate distribution) that drive the results of
+the `predict()` method.

 In these examples, we will see